rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 Sunson installed a raised GI (galvanized-iron, so structure does not rust) structure on my roof with concrete based footing.
-On this GI structure (as seen in the photograph below) 15 Canadian Solar Hiku 410Wp panels were mounted and 15 Enphase IQ7+ microinverters were installed.
+On this GI structure (as seen in the photograph below) 15 Hiku 410Wp panels were mounted and 15 Enphase IQ7+ microinverters were installed.
 The 15 panel-microinverter units were wired into three AC strings having 5 units of panel-microinverter each.
 Each panel-microinverter unit works as an independent solar plant and on each